How to Become a Park Ranger (5 Steps + Complete Guide)

 Experience is just as important as education for park rangers, so if you can get some experience, that will count for some education.

-At state parks the requirement will be much less.
+At state parks, the requirements will be fewer.

 How much money does a park ranger make a year?